danmachooo/pr-daemon/README.md

 - create alert fatigue
 - require humans to interpret noise

-OpsCopilot takes a different approach:
+PR-daemon takes a different approach:

 > _If nothing is wrong, it stays silent._